 - Best for scenarios where data reliability is prioritized over absolute accuracy.

 OpenTelemetry and SigNoz - the combo fit to replace Prometheus

 With Prometheus, you can monitor metrics.
 But your engineering teams will never be able to identify the root cause of issues in your application using just metrics.
-For that, you need distributed tracing.
+For that, you also need distributed tracing and logs.

 OpenTelemetry is becoming the world standard for instrumenting application code due to its multi-language support and ease of use.
 But OpenTelemetry helps only to generate and collect telemetry data.
 You need to export the telemetry data to a backend analysis tool so that your teams can store, query, and visualize the collected data.

 SigNoz comes with out of box visualization of things like RED metrics.
-There is a unified UI of metrics and traces, unlike Prometheus, so that you can easily identify the root cause of issues causing things like latency in your apps.
+There is a unified UI of logs, metrics, and traces so that you can easily identify the root cause of issues causing things like latency in your apps.

 Getting started with SigNoz